hector-crean/pointclouds/README.md

 Clone the repo and run `yarn install`
 After the successfull installation of the packages: `yarn dev`

+⌛ Health warning: Slow app performance; poorly optimised!
+I somewhat regret using react-three-fiber as a react-reconciler for three.js.
+Three.js already operates in a somewhat magical way, and the additional layer of abstraction does little to help this.
+Would love to know of ideas on dynamically updating uniforms to shaders...

 Map Controls
 - right click and drag to pan